bmrzycki/bt-temp-homebridge-http-webhooks/README.md

 - [Govee H5075](https://www.amazon.com/dp/B0872X4H4J) - good ambient room monitor and when purchased in a 2-pack are quite affordable.
 - [Inkbird IBS-TH2](https://www.amazon.com/dp/B08S34C5X9) - smaller, magnetic, and water resistant make this a better option for monitoring refrigerators and freezers.

-All you need to setup monitoring is the MAC address of the device and can be found with the manufacturer's iOS/Android appliation or the Linux command `sudo hcitool lescan`.
+All you need to setup monitoring is the MAC address of the device.
+The MAC can be found with the included `btscan.py` utility or the Linux command `sudo hcitool lescan`.

 ## Homebridge setup
 The homebridge-http-webhooks plugin with `HTTP` access and no